quipucords/qpc-tools/README.md

 ```
 **Options:**
 - `installer_version`
-  - Contains the released version of the `quipucords-installer`.
+  - Contains the released version of the `qpc-tools`.
 Defaults to `latest`.
 Supply the installer version number you want to use.
 - `cli_version`
   - Contains the released version of the `qpc` client.
 Defaults to `latest`.
 Supply the client version number you want to use.
 - `server_version`
   - Contains Quipucords server version number.
 Defaults to `latest`.
 Supply the server version number you want to use.

 ## Configuring Virtual Machines
 The above `test-all` command will perform a  `vagrant ssh`.
-If you have no configuration help, then you can simply run `quipucords-installer`.
+If you have no configuration help, then you can simply run `qpc-tools`.

 ### Optional Secret Configuration
 Create or obtain a tarball named `installer_config.tar.gz`.
 The files in this tarball will automatically be copied inside the VMs mapped volumes.
 If you are testing rhel6 or rhel7 and have internal repositories, your `installer_config.tar.gz` should have the following structure: